Oxygen Systems

 First of all, I'd highly recommend reading the article "Getting High on Welders Oxygen" available on AvWeb at http://www.avweb.com/news/columns/182079-1.html

 For my background: I owned a SCUBA store for many years, filling thousands of cylinders over those years.
 Sure, SCUBA uses air, but....
 I was one of the earlier adopters of Trimix gas mixing in SCUBA diving.
 We used Argon in our drysuits for insulation, and we breathed anything from 100% Oxygen for decompression, to mixtures of Helium + Oxygen + Air (O2 + N2) to do extremely deep "Technical" dives.
-I spent a great deal of time filling cylinders for all of these gasses as well.
+I spent a great deal of time filling cylinders for all of these gasses as well, and owned more than 2 dozen large sized cylinders, some used for Oxygen, Air, and Helium.
 Filling Oxygen isn't 100% risk free, but neither is filling air, or even hauling your Oxygen bottle.
-Done safely, there is no issue that you shouldn't be comfortable with.
+Done safely, there are no issues that you can't overcome and you shouldn't be very uncomfortable with the filling practice.
 The biggest thing with Oxygen is using Oxygen compatible materials, and ensuring they're Oxygen clean.
-When any gas, including air, is suddenly compressed, it can cause adiabatic compression that will heat the air greatly, and instantly.
-I've felt this myself.
+This means no rubber o-rings, and no silicone or petroleum greases, only Viton or O2 compatible o-rings, and Halocarbon greases.
+Also, the biggest issue you can cause beyond non-clean and compatible components is being careless in how you open and close your valves.
+Always open the valves slowly and allow the lines to pressurize slowly.
+When any gas, including air, is suddenly compressed, it can cause "adiabatic compression" that will heat the air greatly, and instantly.
+I've felt this myself, and used to demonstrate it to people by turning on air cylinders and feeling the output of a 1/4" O.D. pigtail line made of stainless steel.
+The instant you sharply turn the flow on, you get a sudden hot rise in temperature of the air coming out, and the tubing around it.
+It only lasts a microsecond it seems.
 The problem is, if there is hydrocarbon contamination in the system, that heat can cause spontaneous ignition of the hydrocarbon.
 The solution is to use non-hydrocarbon lubes, and compatible and clean materials, and then you will have nothing that can burn.
+It can also ignite any particles that flow fast and hit a sintered filter in a system, so preventing particles racing thru the system at hundreds of miles per hour will help prevent any issues you may have.
+Once you have a spark you can have a fire, and even steel will burn if it starts, as the fire will be fed by all the oxygen it needs.
+I've seen an oxygen fire from adiabatic compression first hand, so I know how fast and how bad it can get...but for your normal transfilling situation, this should be very easy to avoid.

 Below are some photos of my personal filling system.
 I happened to own 4 cylinders.
-Of the ones below, I own the larger 300cu.ft. bottles, but the smaller one is one I'm borrowing until I get one of mine back from retest, done every 5 years.
-These cylinders can be rented from most any gas supplier, on a long-term lease, which is very affortable.
-If you can fill 2 or 3 peoples Oxygen bottles off of these systems, and you use Oxygen regularly, you can almost definitely save money filling yourself.
+Of the ones in the photos below, I own them all, and they are the larger 300cu.ft. bottles, the smaller one came from a very angry situation where I sent my bottles out for hydrostatic retest, and despite me labeling my bottles, they "lost" one, and had to give me one of theirs.
+Makes me very angry but nothing I can do now.
+Hydro retests are done every 5 years.
+These cylinders can be leased from most any gas supplier, on a long-term lease, which is very affordable.
+If you had 2 or 3 bottles (2 works fine, 3 is much better, 4 is overkill for most people), you will likely get years worth of fills depending on how often you use your Oxygen system.
+If you are filling oxygen bottles for 2 or 3 pilots, and have a 3 or 4 bottle system, and you use Oxygen regularly, you can almost definitely save money filling yourself.
 In my situation, where I already own the cylinders, it's a no brainer.
-Oxygen fills are $35 around here, and that's for just tiny cylinder full.
+Aviation Oxygen fills are $35-75 when I travel, and they're not available on my home field, and that's for just tiny cylinder full.
 In comparison, I think the Oxygen fill for one of these 300cu.ft. bottles is about the same price...or maybe a couple bucks more, and it can fill many small bottles.
-I also have to pay the $30 retest fee per bottle every 5 years, so there is that minor cost.
-If you lease, you probably won't pay that cost, just the lease.
-I will price out the transfiller hose below.
+I also have to pay the $20-30 retest fee per bottle every 5 years, so there is that minor cost.
+If you lease, you usually won't pay that cost, just the price of the lease, which is usually a 5 year lease.
+I will price out the transfiller hose at the bottom of the page.

 A Booster pump runs on regular compressor air, and pumps the air in the storage cylinder up in pressure to use it down to about 300psi, but still get 2200psi output for filling your portable.
-It's the most economical way to go if you did tons of fills, but could be impractical for most anyone but an FBO.
-For more info on boosters, go here: http://www.hiipumps.com and check out model 3G-SS-20-O.
+It's the most economical way to go if you did tons of fills and happen to have an expensive oxygen booster pump on hand, but would be impractical for most anyone but an FBO.
+For more info on boosters, go here: http://www.hiipumps.com and check out model 3G-SS-20-O. The booster pumps also add a layer of complexity, danger, and maintenance.
+The oxygen fire I had seen previously was in an Oxygen booster system.

 Connecting and filling the cylinder is also easy.
 I installed handwheel nuts on my fill whip, so you just run them down snug.
 The nipples have a flexible tip to help it seal easily.
 Then, you make sure the bleed valve is closed, and you open the valve on the portable cylinder.
 Now you'll be able to read the pressure in the portable.
 Without a gauge on the large cylinder, you will have to keep track of what pressure you left it at after the last fill.
 If you have more pressure in the portable, it can backfill into the large cylinder.
 This can be prevented by using an inline checkvalve, if you wish.
 If the storage pressure is higher than the portable, then fill away...just open both valves slowly and let the pressure equalize over a couple minutes.
 The portable bottle will get hot, if you don't go slow enough.
 This probably it's much of a problem, but as the bottle cools, the pressure will drop and you will not end up with a full fill.
+In the SCUBA world, they fill cylinders in a bath of water, just to prevent them from heating up too much.
 When the pressure has equalized, shut both valves, and then open the bleed valve to remove pressure from the line.
 You need to do this or you can't remove the hose easily.
 If the portable still isn't filled, then just close the bleed valve again and move on to the next cylinder and repeat.
 It's very easy.
 Make sure you check your portable bottles stamp so you don't exceed the rated pressure during filling.

 F200607140003.jpg